changyook21/PC-Parts-Web-Application/README.md

 manufacturer, category, and a description.
 Each post can be quickly and easily searched up and filtered out using the built in filter feature that can filter posts without reloading the page.

+## List of available similar services:
+Craigslist - Craigslist is a very large and popular website that anyone can post anything they desire.
+Buying and selling products are sometimes hard to do since they are many scattered categories to choose from.
+I would end up with posts that are not useful to me.
+Messaging the buyer/seller requires another source of communication such as cell phone or email and not via the website.
+Our web application “PC Geeks” avoids this by making sure each item is under specific categories so there will be no overlaps.
+If a user wants to search up a name of a video card, only the same category of video card will appear.
+We also have a messaging system that allows the buyer to directly contact the seller.
+This way transactions can happen a lot quicker.

+## Future goal of our project:
+Future work I might want to see be done on this project is to incorporate components that analyze the costs of the posts.
+On the off chance that you see a section that is available to be purchased at a range of prices, I need to see the costs of comparable parts.
+At that point I can think about various posts in view of the cost for quality.
+Additionally, I need to add highlights where it snatches the costs from retailers to contrast it with the costs taken by users.
+This will enable purchasers and dealers to get a feeling of the business transaction for a thing and change the second-hand cost appropriately.
+Other features include tracking how many specific items are for sale currently and automatic notification system for when a specific item hits a certain price.
+If one is overeager and confident in security practices, perhaps online money would be good to have implemented.

 ### To run the web app:
 1. Use `vagrant up` to launch the VM.
 2. Access `localhost:4200` on your host machine.